Ripdt/thread-pool/README.md

 This code implements a server that uses two sockets or local named pipes to communicate with clients.
 It runs two types of connections: one to strings and another to numbers.
 The server uses a thread pool to manage multiple clients in a coherent manner.
 Let's make a walkthrough:

+### Abstract:

+1.  **Initialization**: Create two sockets (string and numeric) and a thread pool with two threads.
+2.  **Monitoring connections with `select`**: Waits connections in the two sockets.
+3.  **Acception**: Accepts a connection with a client in one of the two pipes.
+4.  **Data process**:
+    -   `string`: to_upper.
+    -   `numeric`: adds 10.
+5.  **Response**: The server writes the data to the client.
+6.  **Concurrency**: Uses separated thread, allowing multiple clients at the same time.

+This code uses concurrency, sockets and interprocess communication in a Linux environment, allowing the server to manage multiple clients.

 ### 1. **Creation of two sockets**

 The local sockets are created with the functions socket and bind.
 The server uses two different paths: